kitschpatrol/tldraw-cli/readme.md

 ## Overview

-A CLI app to automate conversion and export of [tldraw](https://tldraw.dev) URLs and `.tldr` files into SVG or PNG image formats.
+A CLI app to automate conversion and export of [tldraw](https://tldraw.dev) URLs and `.tldr` files into SVG or PNG image formats, exposing a number of options along the way.
+It also provides commands for opening tldraw files in either local or remote instances of the tldraw editor website.

 This could be useful in the context of a content publishing pipeline where you want to use a `.tldr` file (perhaps under version control) as the "source of truth" for assets to be embedded elsewhere, and you don't want to manage the export of that diagram manually.